samthelomaxproject-stack/Overwatch/README.md

 **Offline-first tactical communications and situational awareness for mesh networks.**

-Inspired by XTOC™, Anduril Lattice, and built for emergency response, field operations, and off-grid communications.
+Built for emergency response, field operations, and off-grid communications.

 ---